Montgomery Castle: Stone castle

 The rebuilding of Montgomery Castle in stone was commenced in the late summer of 1223 on the 16th birthday of Henry III of England, a mile to the south-east of the original site.
 Its architect was Hubert de Burgh, who also rebuilt Skenfrith Castle, Grosmont Castle and White Castle in the Welsh Marches.
 From 1223 until 1228 masons worked solidly building the entire inner ward, or donjon as it was then known, on a great rock above the later town of Montgomery.
 This work consisted of the gatehouse, two D-shaped towers and the apartments which crowded around the curtain wall of the inner ward.
 After an unsuccessful attack by Prince Llywelyn ab Iorwerth in 1228, the middle and outer wards were added; another attack in 1233 resulted in damage to the well tower, which had to be subsequently repaired and re-roofed.

 Montgomery was granted a Royal Charter in 1227, making it the oldest borough in Wales, and in 1267 hosted negotiations for the Treaty of Montgomery, where Henry III granted Llywelyn ap Gruffudd the title of Prince of Wales.
 In December 1282, the castle garrison formed part of the army that defeated and killed Llywelyn at the Battle of Orewin Bridge.

 Owain Glyndŵr

 The walled town of Montgomery was attacked by the forces of Owain Glyndŵr in 1402 and sacked and burned.
-The local forces successfully defended the castle and the town remain a ruin until the early 17th century.
+The local forces successfully defended the castle, but the town remained a ruin until the early 17th century.